-To gain a better understanding of the potential effects of parabens, we discussed this issue with Dr. Ryan Blackman, a board-certified pediatrician on our Puracy consulting team.
+We discussed this issue with Dr. Ryan Blackman, a board-certified pediatrician on Puracy's consulting team.

-According to Dr. Blackman, “The research on parabens is ongoing, and at times contradictory.
+According to Dr. Blackman, “The research on parabens is ongoing – at times contradictory.
 They have been theorized to be endocrine disruptors but, as of yet, this hasn’t been definitively established in humans.
-Until we know all the facts, avoidance of potential harm is never a bad choice – especially if there are safe alternatives available.”
+Until we know all the facts, avoiding potential harm is never a bad choice – especially if there are safe alternatives available.”

 - Sulfates (e.g. SLS, SLES)

 - Dyes or perfumes

 We started Puracy to provide effective cleaning and personal care products that were safe for your home, family, and environment.
 In fact, we’re so confident in these products that we’ll refund your purchase if you’re not 100% satisfied.
 That’s the Puracy promise.